Aleksandr Kronrod: Artificial intelligence

 Kronrod had a profound interest in artificial intelligence known in the USSR at the time as heuristic programming.
-He is well known for saying, "chess is the Drosophila of artificial intelligence."
+He is well known for saying that "chess is the Drosophila of artificial intelligence."
+The comparison highlights how geneticists use Drosophila as a reliable, fast‑cycling model organism, and how AI researchers have used chess in much the same way — as a compact, manageable arena for experimentation.
 This quote graces the top of the American Association for Artificial Intelligence "Games & Puzzles" chess home page.

 In 1965, ITEP challenged and in 1966–1967 defeated the American chess program Kotok-McCarthy.
 The developers included Adelson-Velsky who used Alexander Brudno's adversarial search algorithm and a "general recursive search scheme" by Kronrod.
 They were advised by Russian chess master A.R.
 Bitman and world champion Mikhail Botvinnik in what was the first test of Shannon brute force vs. selective search.

 Kronrod's participation came at great cost.
 The physics users at ITEP complained, thinking that the lab was being used for game playing, when the division was writing the Crazy Eights card game and chess trying to teach a machine to think.

 End of a career

-When the Communist Party reprimanded him in 1968 for cosigning a letter with many mathematicians in defense of the mathematician and logician Alexander Esenin-Volpin, a son of the poet Sergei Yesenin, the physicists were able to oust him from ITEP.
-He was also fired from his professorship.
+When the Communist Party reprimanded him in 1968 for cosigning a protest letter defending the mathematician and logician Alexander Yesenin-Volpin, the physicists at ITEP succeeded in expelling him from the institute.
+He was also dismissed from his part-time professorship at the Moscow Pedagogical Institute.
+The punitive measures did not end there.
+His chess‑programming group was transferred to the Institute of Control Sciences, a more suitable environment for emerging AI research, yet Kronrod himself was barred from joining them due to the political stigma associated with his having signed the protest letter.
+These developments marked the beginning of the decline of the career of this brilliant mathematician and computer scientist.

 He then directed the mathematics laboratory at the Central Scientific Research Institute of Patent Information (CNIIPI) where he proposed patent reform to stimulate inventions.
 After gaining support he lost this position to an unsympathetic director.
 His last position was heading a Central Geophysical Expedition laboratory that processed drilling data where he made calculations for gas and oil exploration, but he was not challenged by this work.
 He re-examined his goals and soon changed course.